Hangor-class submarine: Armament

-Although little-to-no public information regarding the armament of the submarines is available, it is surmised that the Hangor-class will feature six 533mm torpedo tubes, mirroring the S26 design.
-Similar to the armament capabilities of the Yuan-class, the submarines will be able to launch both heavyweight torpedoes and anti-ship missiles (AShM).
-Of the two mentioned ordnance, it is assumed the submarine would eventually carry the Chinese-origin Yu-6 heavyweight torpedoes or the CM-708UNB sub-launched anti-ship missile (AShM).
-In addition to the aforementioned two, the eight submarines are also widely expected to carry the Pakistan-developed nuclear-capable Babur-3 submarine-launched cruise missile (SLCM), capable of covering a 450 km range.
-Some sources have postulated that the move to field the Babur-3 on the submarines could be a possible attempt by Pakistan to develop an assured second-strike nuclear deterrence capability capable of rivalling India's naval second-strike capabilities.
+The information regarding the weapon systems and the armament are classified and subjected to defense speculations.
+Some sources have postulated that the move to deploy the Babur-III nuclear missile on the submarines could be a possible attempt by Pakistan to develop an assured second-strike nuclear deterrence capability capable of rivalling India's naval second-strike capabilities.
+It is believed that the Hangor-class will likely be armed with six 533mm torpedo tubes and anti-ship cruise missiles; additionally, it is likely that Pakistan's Babur-3 submarine-launched cruise missiles (SLCMs) are compatible with the submarines as well.

 Naming

 In January 2017, Admiral Muhammad Zakaullah, the-then PN Chief of Naval Staff, announced that the eight future submarines would be eponymously christened as the Hangor-class, after PNS Hangor (S131), a Daphné-class submarine which the PN had used to sink INS Khukri, a Blackwood-class frigate of the Indian Navy, during the Indo-Pakistani naval hostilities of 1971.
-In December 2021, the PN revealed that the first submarine of the batch being built by Pakistan would be named as the Tasnim, after Vice Admiral Ahmad Tasnim, a retired PN officer who had commanded the original Hangor (S131) when it sank Khukri.
+In December 2021, the PN revealed that the first submarine of the batch being built by Pakistan would be named as the Tasnim, after Vice admiral Ahmad Tasnim, a retired PN officer who had commanded the original Hangor (S131) when it sank Khukri.